 What does s925 mean on a ring?

-When shopping for silver rings and other pieces of silver jewelry you may see a small stamp on the inside, and if you look closely, it may read s925 or 925.
+When shopping for a silver ring or any other piece of silver jewelry, you may see a small stamp on the inside that reads “s925” or “925”.

 While 92.5% of the ring is silver, the other 7.5% is typically copper, or some other strong metal like nickel or zinc, used to make the metal durable and flexible enough to shape it into the wearable jewelry you know and love.